Public Health Commission

-Funding from the Health Resources and Services Administration (HRSA) Ryan White Treatment Modernization Act (RWTMA) Part A to provide a range of HIV medical and health related support services for people living with HIV through subcontracts with community based organizations.
-The service area is seven counties in Massachusetts and three counties in Southern New Hampshire.
+Funding from the Health Resources and Services Administration (HRSA) Ryan White HIV/AIDS Treatment Extension Act (RWTEA) Part A to provide a range of HIV Core and Support services for people living with HIV through subcontracts with Community Health Centers and Community Based Organizations.
+The service area also known as the Boston Eligible Metropolitan Area (Boston EMA) is made up of seven counties in Massachusetts and three counties in Southern New Hampshire.

-Funding from the HRSA RWTMA “Part A” to administer and manage Part A grant and grantees.
+Funding from the HRSA RWTEA “Part A” to administer and manage Part A grant and sub recipients.

-Funding from the HRSA RWTMA “Part A” to ensure that services funded under Ryan White meet federal guidelines and improves access and quality care for individuals receiving HIV services.
+Funding from the HRSA RWTEA “Part A” to ensure that services funded under Ryan White meet federal guidelines and improve access and quality care for individuals receiving HIV services in the EMA.

-Funding from the HRSA RWTMA “Part A” to provide support and professional planning services to the Boston EMA HIV Services Planning Council.
+Funding from the HRSA RWTEA “Part A” to provide support and professional planning services to the Boston EMA HIV Services Planning Council.

 Partners in Health and Housing